A wise teacher once gave his young protégé a riddle to solve:

 This rarely works well.
 When we split our attention in this way — giving half of our focus over to our own internal landscape, we tend to miss a lot of what is coming at us.
 But the greater cost may come in the form of emotional stress.
 Thoughts directed inward (called self-focused attention) tend to create an endless loop in which we “think about what we’re thinking about.”
 That’s a cycle that tends to beget anxiety and worry.

-As British psychology theorists David Clark, PhD, and Adrian Wells, PhD, noted in their 1995 study of social phobias, people who suffer from social anxiety (for example, a fear of public speaking) are focused on their own, often negative, internal assumptions about a situation, rather than on the external world.
+As British psychology theorists David Clark, PhD, and Adrian Wells, PhD, noted in a 1995 study of social phobias, people who suffer from social anxiety (for example, a fear of public speaking) are focused on their own, often negative, internal assumptions about a situation, rather than on the external world.
 This leads to anxiety, which distorts the person’s view of his or her public performance or interaction, which in turn creates more anxiety.

 Psychology researchers Nilly Mor, PhD, and Jennifer Winquist, PhD, confirmed those findings in their 2002 study that linked self-focused attention with depression, anxiety and negative mood.

 The Japanese psychiatrist Shoma Morita, MD, also believed that emotional distress comes from too much self-focused attention.
 When we turn our focus inward, he posited, we are less capable of enjoying the beauty around us.
 We also suffer because our attention gravitates toward the future or past, instead of remaining in the present.
 This can lead to feelings of distress, from depression and anxiety to shyness and food cravings.
+(Learn more about this tough-love approach to undoing your own undoings at “What Is Morita Therapy?“.)

 Retraining Our Focus